-- Most AOA members recommend adding outside resources (see next question) to supplement lecture content. - Less passive studying (ex: reading) and more active studying (ex: flashcards). - Work on efficiency and consistency in studying; cramming is not feasible in medical school.
+- Most AOA members recommended adding outside resources (see next question) to supplement lecture content. - Less passive studying (ex: reading) and more active studying (ex: flashcards). - Work on efficiency and consistency in studying; cramming is not feasible in medical school. - Everyone has different learning styles.
+Some prefer videos and Anki over reading syllabi, some prefer drawing or group studying, reviewing lectures and writing own notes, etc. It may take a few attempts to figure out what works best for you, and that's okay! - You may wish to consult UWSOM's learning environment specialists to figure out how you learn best